7-Step Action Plan for a Healthy Heart

 Action 1: Pump Your Heart

 For optimal health, you'll need to do enough physical activity to burn between 3,500 and 6,500 calories a week (or roughly 500 to 950 a day).
 Most of that calorie loss comes from everyday tasks, but science shows that you'll also need about 60 minutes a week of stamina training -- cardiovascular exercise that gets your heart rate up and makes you breathe harder.
-Here's what to do:
+Here's what to do:- Do at least three 20-minute cardio workouts a week.
+A few brisk walks will do it.

 Action 2: Know Your Numbers